 The mandatory distribution is based on a percentage of adjusted non-consolidated net income, rather than a fixed monetary amount per share.
-If the bylaws of a corporation are silent about the mandatory distribution, the percentage is deemed to be 25%.
 Under our bylaws, we must distribute at least 25% of our adjusted non-consolidated net income for the preceding fiscal year as a mandatory annual dividend.
 Adjusted net income means the net income after any deductions for the legal reserve and contingency reserves and any reversals of the contingency reserves created in previous fiscal years.
 Brazilian corporate law, however, permits a publicly held company, such as us, to suspend the mandatory distribution of dividends in any fiscal year in which the board of directors reports to the shareholders' meeting that the distribution would be inadvisable in view of the company's financial condition.
 Suspension is subject to approval at the shareholders' meeting and review by members of the fiscal board, if in place.
-While Brazilian corporate law does not establish the circumstances in which payment of the mandatory dividend would be "inadvisable" based on the company 's financial condition, it is generally agreed that a company need not pay the mandatory dividend if such payment threatens the existence of the company as a going concern or harms its normal course of operations.
+While Brazilian corporate law does not establish the circumstances in which payment of the mandatory dividend would be "inadvisable" based on the company's financial condition, it is generally agreed that a company need not pay the mandatory dividend if such payment threatens the existence of the company as a going concern or harms its normal course of operations.
 In the case of publicly held corporations, the board of directors must file a justification for such suspension with the CVM within five days of the relevant general shareholders' meeting.
-If the mandatory dividend is not paid and funds are available, those funds must be astributed to a special reserve account.
+If the mandatory dividend is not paid and funds are available, those funds must be attributed to a special reserve account.
 If not absorbed by subsequent losses, those funds must be paid out as dividends as soon as the financial condition of the company permits.